Lucine Finch: Biography

-Mammy's Stories

 Early in her dramatic career, she developed a program consisting of slave narratives and songs called her "Mammy Stories".
 Finch traveled across the United States and performed in theaters and colleges.
 She also performed at the University of California, Berkeley Wheeler Hall to positive reviews: "The artist ... has achieved a reputation for her work through the novel means she employs in giving a true portray of minstrel and vaudeville negro humor.
 With no stage settings or "make-up" she tells her stories of plantation superstitions and sings the songs of jubilees and revivals of a day gone by, from an arm-chair in the simple narrative fashion."
 In 1931, Finch hosted a 15-minute radio program called Stories of the Old South.

-The Bible Quilt

 In 1914, Outlook Magazine published "A Sermon in Patchwork" by Finch.
 The article describes a unique covering stitched by Harriet Powers of Athens, Georgia.
 Powers, a former slave, created an appliqued quilt featuring Bible stories.
 The article included quotes, presumably, from Powers, who had died four years earlier as well as a photograph of the quilt, known as the Bible Quilt.
 The Finch article was one of the earliest known about The Bible Quilt, now in the collection of the Smithsonian Institution National Museum of American History in Washington, DC.

-Later Career

 In the 1930s, Finch taught drama at the Edgewood School in Greenwich, Connecticut.
 Additionally, she and partner Clare Hamilton owned the Little Shop, an antiques and gift store, according to the Greenwich, Connecticut, city directories from the 1930s to 1941.

-Finch died 1947 and is buried at Oak Hill Cemetery in Birmingham, AL.